 |Year||Total Corporation Tax||Of which offshore||Petroleum Revenue Tax||Total upstream oil and gas||Total public sector taxes and NICS||Upstream oil and gas share of total (%)|

-Source: OGA, Government revenues from UK oil and gas production (OGA November 2021)
+Source: NSTA, Government revenues from UK oil and gas production (NSTA November 2021)

 The underlying data presented in Table 3 above are available on request from the UK EITI Secretariat.